 This definition often applies in sexual assault cases because the defendant has usually acted with a willful disregard of the plaintiff's rights.6

 Unfortunately, yes, although suits for harm to reputation are less common in the context of a lawsuit by the victim of a crime.
-Defamation claims are more common than when posting a story on social media (for instance, as part of the #MeToo movement).
+Defamation claims in California are more common than when posting a story on social media (for instance, as part of the #MeToo movement).

 This is just one reason why going to the police after an assault can be advantageous, even if charges are never brought.
 At the very least, it can help if victims of sexual assault tell someone right away and, in cases of rape, undergo rape kit testing.